 Facts 12.
-By resolution 2098 (2013) of 28 March 2013, the Security Council decided, inter alia, that "MONUSCO shall strengthen the presence of its military, police and civilian components in eastern DRC and reduce, to the fullest extent possible for the implementation of its mandate, its presence in areas not affected by conflict in particular Kinshasa and in western DRC[...]"
-13. As a result, MONUSCO decided to move its main activities and resources to the Eastern Democratic Republic of the Congo (DRC).
+By resolution 2098 (2013) of 28 March 2013, the Security Council decided, inter alia, that "MONUSCO shall strengthen the presence of its military, police and civilian components in eastern DRC and reduce, to the fullest extent possible for the implementation of its mandate, its presence in areas not affected by conflict in particular Kinshasa and in western DRC [...]"
+13. As a result, MONUSCO decided to move its main activities and resources to the Eastern DRC.
 This involved the redeployment of a number of personnel.

-14. On 26 May 2014, the Applicant was informed by memorandum that he was being reassigned to MONUSCO offices in Kinshasa, DRC.
+14. On 25 April 2014, the Applicant was informed by memorandum that he was being reassigned to the MONUSCO offices in Uvira, DRC.

-15. The Applicant was requested to contact the Movement Control Section (MOVCON) in order to make all the necessary arrangements, including the shipment Judgment No.: UNDT/2016/077 of all his personal effects up to a maximum of 1000 kilograms to his new duty station.
+15. The Applicant was requested to contact the Movement Control Section (MOVCON) in order to make all the necessary arrangements, including the shipment of all his personal effects up to a maximum of 1000 kilograms to his new duty station.

 16. The Applicant was advised that he would be entitled to the payment of an Assignment Grant, comprising a lump sum of one month's net base salary, plus post adjustment, and thirty days Daily Subsistence Allowance (DSA).

-17. The Applicant was also informed that he would not be eligible for Relocation Grant as his reassignment was within the same mission.
+17. The Applicant was also informed that he would not be entitled to the Relocation Grant as his reassignment was within the same mission.

 Applicant's submissions 18.
 Staff are entitled to "official travel" "on change of official duty station".
-19. Pursuant to staff rule 7.15, a reimbursement mechanism is provided for the shipment of personal effects and household goods upon "assignment".
+19. Pursuant to staff rule 7.15, a reimbursement mechanism is provided for the shipment of personal effects and household goods upon "assignment"2.
 20. Under staff rule 7.15(h) and (i), these entitlements are governed by the nature of the appointment (temporary or fixed-term) and the duration of the relocation.
 The amounts can either be 100 kgs/0.62m3 for shorter-term appointments and moves, or a full relocation.

 21. Pursuant to this scheme, the Administration established lump-sum equivalents of the "relocation grant"3.
 ST/AI/2006/5 (Excess baggage, shipments and insurance) has the same scheme, triggered by "assignment" or "transfer" to another duty station.
 22. As the reassignment memo indicates, it is clear that the Applicant was being reassigned to a new duty station.
-Indeed, the reassignment memo confirms the Applicant's eligibility for an assignment grant, which depends upon either travel at United Nations expense to a duty station for an assignment4 or a change of official 1 Staff rule 7.1(a) (iii), and staff rule 4.8.
+Indeed, the reassignment memo confirms the Applicant's eligibility for an assignment grant, which depends upon either travel at United Nations expense to a duty station for an assignment4 or change of official duty station5.
+The reassignment memo also confirms that the DSA portion will be at the destination duty station rate6.

+1 Staff rule 7.1(a) (iii), and staff rule 4.8.